- Skeletal system

 - Male reproductive system

-The muscles relax after the food enters the duodenum and through this space, bile and pancreatic juice flows into the duodenum.
-The opposite happens when there is no food in the duodenum, then the muscle contracts, and the opening closes.
-In the same region where the pancreatic duct opens there is an opening of the accessory pancreatic duct - the minor duodenal papilla - in the back wall of the duodenum; this duct releases pancreatic juice from the head of the pancreas.
+The Oddi sphincter is made from smooth muscles that regulate the flow of bile and pancreatic juices into the duodenum.
+The muscles relax when food passes into the duodenum.
+But when there is no food in the duodenum, the muscles contract, and the opening closes.
+Near the opening for the pancreatic duct there is an opening for the accessory pancreatic duct.
+It is called the minor duodenal papilla and it is found in the back wall of the duodenum.
+The accessory pancreatic duct releases pancreatic juices from the head of the pancreas.

-The neck of the pancreas continues from the right upper part of the front of the head.
+The neck of the pancreas extends from the right upper part of the front of the pancreatic head.
 It is directed upwards and forwards.
-Then again upwards and changes into the body to the left.
-In front of the neck lies pylorus of the stomach.
-Posteriorly to the neck are the superior mesenteric vessels, also posteriorly the superior mesenteric vein and the splenic vein connect to form the portal vein.
+Then again upwards and continues as the body to the left.
+In front of the pancreatic neck lies pylorus of the stomach.
+Posteriorly to the neck are the superior mesenteric vessels.
+Also posteriorly, the superior mesenteric vein and the splenic vein connect to form the portal vein.

-The body of the pancreas is the largest part of the pancreas.
-It lies behind the stomach.
-The body of the pancreas crosses the vertebral column.
-It has a triangular form with three surfaces and three margins:
+The body of the pancreas is the largest part of the gland.
+It lies behind the stomach and crosses the vertebral column.
+The body of the pancreas has a triangular form with three surfaces and three margins:

 - Anterosuperior surface